atkeysor/YosanoAkikoTankas/README.md

-# jekyll-project-template
+# YosanoAkikoTankas

 Write a tagline here!

-By Your Name, Boston College
+Allia Keysor, Boston College

 ## About